stacywei/collect/README.md

 	```

 ## Contributing code
 Any and all contributions to the project are welcome.
-ODK Collect is used across the world primarily by organizations with a social purpose so you can have real impact!
+POST Collect is used across the world primarily by organizations with a social purpose so you can have real impact!

 Issues tagged as [good first issue](https://github.com/opendatakit/collect/labels/good%20first%20issue) should be a good place to start.
-There are also currently many issues tagged as [needs reproduction](https://github.com/opendatakit/collect/labels/needs%20reproduction) which need someone to try to reproduce them with the current version of ODK Collect and comment on the issue with their findings.
+There are also currently many issues tagged as [needs reproduction](https://github.com/opendatakit/collect/labels/needs%20reproduction) which need someone to try to reproduce them with the current version of POST Collect and comment on the issue with their findings.

 If you're ready to contribute code, see [the contribution guide](CONTRIBUTING.md).